 A short while ago I was contacted by ‘Good Hemp Food’ to see if I would like to review some of their products.
 As I have never tried any hemp products, I was keen to taste and test.

-produces and sells a number of healthy products packed full of OMEGA 3.
-They sell a nutritious and delicious cold-pressed hemp seed oil, packed with natural goodness; also hemp milk, a range of shelled hemp seeds, dressings and mayonnaises and hemp protein.
+Good Hemp Food produces and sells a number of healthy products packed full of OMEGA 3.
+They sell a nutritious and delicious cold-pressed hemp seed oil, packed with natural goodness; also hemp milk, a range of shelled hemp seeds, dressings and mayonnaise and hemp protein.
 I had remembered seeing hemp oil on a number of recipes and a lot of healthy-living sites putting hemp oil as a great addition to smoothies and home-made juice drinks.

 Henry Braham and Glynis Murray, the founders of Good Hemp Food, decided to take their farming skills into producing hemp.
 They bought Collarbear Farm and starting farming without the intention to create a culinary oil.

 Hemp being hugely beneficial to the environment and super eco-friendly meant they could grow one of the most sustainable crops on earth, and as I am all for sustainable farming, so far, thumbs up from me.
 After experimenting and a lot of trial and error they perfected their Good Oil (hemp seed oil).

 After they contacted me I got the opportunity to try out their Good Oil, shelled hemp seeds and their Good Hemp milk.